 The most appropriate method to use is to prepare the formula in a bottle and run it directly under hot water from the tap.
 You can also boil water in a pan, remove it from the stove and then dip the bottle with formula to warm it.

-These two methods may take a while so a quicker option would be to use an appropriate bottle warmer as reviewed in this article.
+These two methods may take a while so a quicker option would be to use an appropriate bottle warmer.

 The temperature of breast milk is perfect for the baby.
 It is not too hot or too cold but lukewarm.
 Similarly, babies need to take warm formula.
 Although there are no health benefits like easing digestion, taking warm milk gives babies comfort and helps them to feel happier and lively.